bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/bumpfee.md

 ##### BumpFee
 {% include helpers/subhead-links.md %}

-{% assign summary_bumpFee="replaces an unconfirmed wallet transaction that signaled RBF with a new transaction that pays a higher fee." %}
+{% assign summary_bumpFee="bumps the fee of an opt-in-RBF transaction T, replacing it with a new transaction B." %}

 {% autocrossref %}

 *Added in Bitcoin Core 0.14.0*

-*Requires wallet support.
-Wallet must be unlocked.*
+The `bumpfee` RPC {{summary_bumpFee}}

+An opt-in RBF transaction with the given txid must be in the wallet.

+The command will pay the additional fee by decreasing (or perhaps removing) its change output.

+If the change output is not big enough to cover the increased fee, the command will currently fail instead of adding new inputs to compensate.
+(A future implementation could improve this.)
-The `bumpfee` RPC {{summary_bumpFee}} The increased fee is deducted from the change output.
-The command fails if the change output is too small to increase the fee or if the wallet or mempool contains a transaction that spends one of the transaction's outputs.
-The `-walletrbf` option needs to be enabled (default is `false`).
+The command will fail if the wallet or mempool contains a transaction that spends one of T's outputs.

-*Parameter #1---The TXID of the transaction*
+By default, the new fee will be calculated automatically using estimatesmartfee.

+The user can specify a confirmation target for estimatesmartfee.

+Alternatively, the user can specify totalFee, or use RPC settxfee to set a higher fee rate.

+At a minimum, the new fee rate must be high enough to pay an additional new relay fee (incrementalfee returned by getnetworkinfo) to enter the node's mempool.

+*Parameter #1---txid*

 {% itemplate ntpd1 %}
-- n: "TXID"
+- n: "txid"
-  t: "string (hex)"
+  t: "string"
   p: "Required<br>(exactly 1)"
-  d: "The id of the transaction"
+  d: "The txid to be bumped"

 {% enditemplate %}

-*Parameter #2---Additional options*
+*Parameter #2---options*

 {% itemplate ntpd1 %}
-- n: "Options"
+- n: "options"
-  t: "Object"
+  t: "json object"
-  p: "Optional<br>(0 or 1)"
+  p: "Optional"
-  d: "Additional options"
+  d: ""

-- n: "→ <br>`confTarget`"
-  t: "numeric (int)"
-  p: "Optional<br>(0 or 1)"
-  d: "The confirmation target in blocks.
-Based on this value the new fee will be calculated using the same code as the `estimatefee` RPC.
-If not set, the default target of ´6´ blocks will be used"

-- n: "→ <br>`totalFee`"
-  t: "numeric (satoshis)"
-  p: "Optional<br>(0 or 1)"
-  d: "The total fee to pay in satoshis (not the feerate).
-The actual fee can be higher in rare cases if the change output is close to the dust limit"

-- n: "→ <br>`replaceable`"
-  t: "bool"
-  p: "Optional<br>(0 or 1)"
-  d: "Whether the new transaction should still be BIP 125 replaceable.
-Even if set to `false` the transaction may still be replacable, for example if it has unconfirmed ancestors which are replaceable.
-The default is `true`"

 {% enditemplate %}

-*Result---information about the new transaction*

-{% itemplate ntpd1 %}
-- n: "`result`"
-  t: "object"
-  p: "Required<br>(exactly 1)"
-  d: "An object including information about the new transaction"

-- n: "→ <br>`txid`"
-  t: "string (hex)"
-  p: "Required<br>(exactly 1)"
-  d: "The id of the new transaction"

-- n: "→ <br>`origfee`"
-  t: "numeric (bitcoins)"
-  p: "Required<br>(exactly 1)"
-  d: "The fee of the replaced transaction"

-- n: "→ <br>`fee`"
-  t: "numeric (bitcoins)"
-  p: "Required<br>(exactly 1)"
-  d: "The fee of the new transaction"

-- n: "→ <br>`errors`"
-  t: "array"
-  p: "Required<br>(exactly 1)"
-  d: "Errors encountered during processing (may be empty)"

-{% enditemplate %}

-*Example from Bitcoin Core 0.14.1*

-{% highlight bash %}
-bitcoin-cli -testnet bumpfee d4a33e0cabaz723149e1fcab4e033a40173\
-88a644c65370e3cb06ba2f0e13975\
-'{
-    "totalFee": 4000,
-    "replaceable": false
-}'
-{% endhighlight %}

-Result:

-{% highlight json %}
+{% endautocrossref %}

     {
-	"txid": "37a55ce49636977k79bcb04ee1143573b570b1743e09660e79e7ec3320968ca54",
-	"origfee": 0.00002450,
-	"fee": 0.00004000,
-	"errors": ""
+      "confTarget": n,           (numeric, optional, default=fallback to wallet's default) Confirmation target (in blocks) "totalFee": n,             (numeric, optional, default=fallback to 'confTarget') Total fee (NOT feerate) to pay, in satoshis.
+                                 In rare cases, the actual fee paid might be slightly higher than the specified totalFee if the tx change output has to be removed because it is too close to the dust threshold.
+      "replaceable": bool,       (boolean, optional, default=true) Whether the new transaction should still be marked bip-125 replaceable.
+If true, the sequence numbers in the transaction will be left unchanged from the original.
+If false, any input sequence numbers in the original transaction that were less than 0xfffffffe will be increased to 0xfffffffe so the new transaction will not be explicitly bip-125 replaceable (though it may still be replaceable in practice, for example if it has unconfirmed ancestors which are replaceable).
+      "estimate_mode": "str",    (string, optional, default=UNSET) The fee estimate mode, must be one of:
+                                 "UNSET"
+                                 "ECONOMICAL"
+                                 "CONSERVATIVE"
     }

+{% autocrossref %}

+*Result*

+{% endautocrossref %}

+    {
+      "txid":    "value",   (string)  The id of the new transaction "origfee":  n,         (numeric) Fee of the replaced transaction "fee":      n,         (numeric) Fee of the new transaction "errors":  [ str... ] (json array of strings) Errors encountered during processing (may be empty) }

+{% autocrossref %}

+*Example*

+Bump the fee, get the new transaction's txid

+{% highlight bash %}
+bitcoin-cli bumpfee <txid>
 {% endhighlight %}

 *See also*

 * [CreateRawTransaction][rpc createrawtransaction]: {{summary_createRawTransaction}}
 * [FundRawTransaction][rpc fundrawtransaction]: {{summary_fundRawTransaction}}
-* [SignRawTransaction][rpc signrawtransaction]: {{summary_signRawTransaction}}
 * [SendRawTransaction][rpc sendrawtransaction]: {{summary_sendRawTransaction}}
-* [Serialized Transaction Format][raw transaction format]

 {% endautocrossref %}